joanavrsilva/pacman-project/README.md

 Pac-Man is a 1980 maze action video game developed and released by Namco for arcades.

+This project was created for educational purposes only with the aim of training the python language.

 # Table Of Contents

 1. [Introduction](#introduction)